-When you start working on attention do NOT concern yourself with your dog’s position (sit, down, stand, etc.) or where your dog is in relation to you.
+When you start working on attention, do NOT concern yourself with your dog’s position (sit, down, stand, etc.) or where your dog is in relation to your location.
 Start in a room with no distractions and concentrate all of your efforts on the specific behavior of getting the dog to look at your face and make eye contact.
-If your dog has a tendency to wander off, stand on your dog’s leash to keep them in place.
+If your dog tends to wander off, stand on your dog’s leash to keep them in place.

-- Bring your index finger up between your eyes and hold it in place.
-Immediately click when your dog makes eye contact, and then give him a treat.
+- Without having a treat in your hand, bring your index finger up between your eyes and hold it in place, the treats are in your treat bag.
+Immediately click when your dog makes eye contact, and then reach into your treat bag and give your dog a treat.
 Do this for about 3 to 5 repetitions.

 - Move your body slightly so that you are in a different position relative to your dog, repeat step 3, clicking and treating the instant your dog makes eye contact.
-Remember, we are no longer luring the behavior with a treat at this point, rather cueing it with a visual cue of the index finger between your eyes.
+Remember, we are no longer luring the behavior with a treat at this point.
+Instead, we are cueing the action with a visual cue of the index finger between your eyes.
 We are still however clicking and treating each success.

 - Continue to work on the behavior in different environments.
-Situate yourself so that at times the dog has to turn their head around to you in order to make eye contact.
+Situate yourself so that at times the dog has to turn their head around to you to make eye contact.

-©2016, Donald J. Hanson, All Rights Reserved <Click for Copyright and Use Policy>
+©2018, Donald J. Hanson, All Rights Reserved < Click for Copyright and Use Policy >